 How can I make Marco Polo safer for my child or teen?

 - To protect your child’s identity, use your own information (name, phone number, and email address) at sign up for any child under 13 you would like to allow to use the Marco Polo app.

 - Ensure you know everyone in your child’s contact list.

 - Talk about what kind of messages and how many are appropriate to share.
 Remind your child that every video (everything) can be screenshot.
 There are no second chances with live or semi-live conduct.
 Remember, iOS allows for an easy screencast (video recording of what’s happening on the screen).

 - Talk about screen-life balance.
 Make sure your child knows the advantages of in-person communication and how much harder it can be to interpret emotion, body language and jokes in an online environment.

 - Set screen limits on device use no matter what apps your child is using.
-Parental Controls such as Qustodio make doing so consistent and easy for today’s busy parents.
+Parental control tools such as Qustodio make doing so consistent and easy for today’s busy parents.